fishing/fishing.github.com/reels.md

 don't release too much line.
 These reels also look a bit different (the spool is sideways):

 <img alt="Baitcasting Reel Example" src="./img/baitcasting_reel_abu_garcia.jpg" height="150">

+However there's two huge benefits: the first is that unlike a spinning reel the line doesn't twist as much.
+Secondly you can adjust how fast the line comes off the spool (you can slow it down with your thumb) such that it's easier to control exactly how far your lure goes out.
+In other words, you have more control.

 #### Benefits of a Baitcaster